Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 FATA[0000] Health check failed: found 2 issues

 Two items in the health check failed, but they are related to NVMe-oF and NFS.
-Since you are only using iSCSI in this tutorial, you can safely ignore these errors.
-Everything else seems to be set up correctly!
+Because you are only using iSCSI in this tutorial, you can safely ignore these errors.
+Everything else seems to be set up correctly.

-You can also verify that the LINSTOR Gateway server is now running:
+You can also verify that the LINSTOR Gateway server is now running by entering the following command:

 # linstor-gateway iscsi list